jonnonz1/nz-statute-book/acts/public/2018/social-security-act-2018.md

   (a) is subject to the exception set out in section 342; and (b) overrides section 80KS of the Tax Administration Act 1994.

-### 342 Money management for certain payments to young people: exception if young person meets prescribed criteria for managing own payments
+### 342 Youth money management for certain payments to young people: exception if young person meets prescribed criteria for managing own payments
 (1) This section applies to a young person only if MSD considers the young person has met the criteria— (a) for managing the young person’s own payments; and (b) stated for the purposes of this section in regulations made under section 418(1)﻿(k).